egeyesss/overterm/README.md

 xattr -dr com.apple.quarantine /Applications/oTerm.app
 ```

-On macOS 15 and later, right-clicking an app to open it stopped working as
-a way around this, so the `xattr` line is what you need.
+> On macOS 15 and later, right-clicking an app to open it stopped working as a way around this, so the `xattr` line is what you need.

 ## What it does

 **It works out what your agent is doing.** Idle, working, finished, or
 waiting on an answer, with nothing to install and no cooperation from the
 tool.
 It reads the terminal the way you would, so it works with a CLI it
-has never heard of.
-With Claude Code it does better than guess, which is
+has never heard of. **It is designed mainly for Claude Code usage** so it does
-the section below.
+better than guess for CC, which is the section below.

 **It gets out of the way, then comes back.** Hand a session a job and the
 window shrinks to a status bar showing what it is doing, where, and for